 The signposts at both Land’s End and John O’Groats indicate a distance of 874 miles (1,407 km) to their counterpart which is often taken as the shortest road distance between the two points.

 However, Google Map reveals a route with a distance of 866 mile (1.394 km), avoiding all motorways.

 The route is roughly: Lands End, Bodmin, Okehampton, Exeter, Honiton, Shepton Mallet, Gloucester, Leominister, Shrewsbury, Tarporley, St Helens, Preston, Kendal, Carlisle, Beattock, Carstairs, Whitburn, Falkirk, Perth, Pitlochry, Aviemore, Kessock Bridge, Cromarty Bridge, Dornoch Firth Bridge, Latheron, Wick, John O’Groats.

-So the answer is that the minimum distance by bike is 866 miles (1,394km) but most people would not want to ride that route because it follows a lot of very busy main roads.
+So the answer is that the minimum distance from Lands end to John O Groats by bike is 866 miles (1,394km) but most people would not want to ride that route because it follows a lot of very busy main roads.
 The reality is that most routes will be between 900 and 950 miles.
 I have ridden end to end 3 times and my respective routes were 882 miles (1,420 km) JOGLE, 938 miles (1,510 km) LEJOG cycling the Google Maps route and 953 miles (1,534 km) LEJOG testing my Safer Way Route.

-Many riders deliberately lengthen the route to 1,000 miles to add an extra challenge.
+Many riders deliberately lengthen their Lands End to John O’Groats route to 1,000 miles to add an extra challenge.

 Three books are available related to this website (including gpx route files) as ebooks or paperbacks.
 As little as £2.99 each or all three for £5.98.
 That’s less than an inner tube or a Costa coffee with a slice of cake.